Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Optimized Layerwise Approximation Framework

-\textbf{1.
-Determine the input distribution for each layer and average loss variance.} This is the first step to construct an optimization problem.
+The OLA framework can be executed when the pre-trained model and the dataset used for training are provided.
+The steps of the framework are as follows: \begin{enumerate} \item \textbf{Determine the input distribution for each layer and average loss variance.} This is the first step to construct an optimization problem.
 Let $\mu_i$ and $\sigma_i^2$ be set as the mean and the variance of all possible inputs of $i$th activation function for the entire training dataset, respectively.
-Then, the input distribution for $i$th activation function can be considered as $\mathcal{N}(\mu_i ,\sigma_i^2)$.
+Then, the input distribution for $i$th activation function $\phi_i(x)$ can be approximated as $\mathcal{N}(\mu_i ,\sigma_i^2)$.
 To determine the average loss variance function $V(\mathbf{d})=\sum_{i=1}^{N_L} A_i E_i(d_i)$, we have to discover the constants $A_i$ and the minimized MSE function $E_i(\cdot)$.
 The constant $A_i$ can be obtained from the backpropagation process, and $E_i(\cdot)$ follows from Theorem \ref{thm:normal}.